Tutorial Gateway

 -- Starts at r and end at a

--- Same as First one but it is standard SQL Syntax
+-- Same as First one but it is standard one

 -- Same as Second

-• String: A valid string or expression from which to want to extract sub-string.
+• Str: A valid string or expression from which to want to extract the sub-string.

-• Position: From which index position, you want to start selecting the characters.
+• Position: From which index position do you want to start selecting characters?

 • Length: No of characters (character length) you want to extract from String.